turinglabsorg/datahub-learn/network-documentation/matic/tutorials/untitled.md

 ![](https://docs.matic.network/img/pos-using-metamask/exit.png)

-If you had any difficulties following this tutorial or simply want to discuss Matic and DataHub tech with us you can [join our community](https://discord.gg/Chhuv5zHy3) today!
+If you had any difficulties following this tutorial or simply want to discuss Polygon (Matic) and DataHub tech with us you can [join our community](https://discord.gg/Chhuv5zHy3) today!